-From all of the options pergolas are most common.
+From all of the options, pergolas are the most common.
 So let’s talk about them for a bit more.

 Outdoor grill station pergola

-Pergola is an amazing solution for outdoor grill station.
-It works especially well where the main concern is a scorcher, but with a permanent roof added (eg. acrylic glass), it can protect the area from rain and snow as well.
+Pergola is an amazing solution for an outdoor grill station.
+It works especially well where the main concern is a scorcher, but with a permanent roof added (e.g., acrylic glass), it can protect the area from rain and snow.

 There are plenty of material options to choose from: wood, vinyl, fiberglass, aluminum, CPVC, brick, and stone (for pillars).
-The most common out of these is wood, but there is an option to choose a material that is going to work best in a specific backyard.
+The most common out of these is wood, but there is an option to choose a material that will work best in a specific backyard.
 It is important to check if the chosen material gets hot from the sun.

 Outdoor grill station dimensions